This comedy series, which aired on ABC

 - In the Blood: In one episode, Samantha's mother asserts that an evil streak runs in the family but gets diluted with every generation.

-- Jekyll and Hyde: Samantha refers to her previous personality as "Bad Sam".
+- Jekyll & Hyde: Samantha refers to her previous personality as "Bad Sam".

 - Lampshade Hanging: Not until Episode 5 did someone say, "Amnesia doesn't exist!
 It's just a cheap and lazy storytelling device."